-A phone that has two SIM card slots.
+A phone that allows two SIMs.

-As a SIM links a phone to a specific carrier (service provider), billing account, and phone number, a dual-SIM phone can be linked to two different phone numbers associated with two different billing accounts.
+Since a SIM links a phone to a specific carrier (service provider), billing account, and phone number, a dual-SIM phone can be linked to two different phone numbers associated with two different billing accounts.
 Those accounts and phone numbers can be with different carriers, and even in different countries.